 Note: The LANG environment variable value is established at installation.
 (This is the locale every process uses unless the LC environment variables are set).
 The LANG environment variable can be changed by using the Manage Language Environment menu in SMIT.
-For more information about using SMIT, see System Management Interface Tool (SMIT) Overview in AIX 5L Version 5.2 System Management Concepts: Operating System and Devices.
+For more information about using SMIT, see System Management Interface Tool (SMIT) Overview in Operating system and device management.
 The C and POSIX locales are designed to offer the best performance.